eSTee3/Calendar-Challenge/README.md

 ## Description

-This application will provide the end user with a password generator solution, allowing them to choose the length and character types to include within the resulting password.
+This application will provide the end user with a current-day planner that can be utilized to plan out any hourly events, while saving them to the user's local device.

 ## Table of Contents